 1. Launching system.
 Consider the launching system to be an integral part of the flight vehicle system design, not an afterthought.
 Of course, the system has to be electrical and incorporate the standoff distance, safety interlock switch, and other requirements of the Safety Code, and it must be on the ground (no balloons!).
 But it also has to be able to provide the right amount of electrical current and voltage to fire your rocket motor(s) igniter(s), and it must provide rigid guidance to the rocket until it has accelerated to a speed where its fins can properly stabilize it (generally about 40 ft/sec).
 At the Finals, an electrical launch system will be provided that can fire a single igniter of any type with 12VDC and 18 amps of current through one set of clips, and the launching devices provided will be 6-foot-long, 1-inch rails.
 Use of launch rods is OK for local practice flying and qualification flights, but rods will not be available or permitted at the Finals.
 If your design requires something different (such as a tower-type launcher or cluster-motor "clip whip"), you must bring your own equipment and power source.
 In any case, you will need to have (or borrow) a system for pre-Finals test-flying.
 You may want to have one team member assigned the job of designing and building the launcher, particularly if you do not use a commercially-made system.
+Estes Industries has recently released a rail-type launch pad if you do not want to build your own.

 2. Federal Aviation Administration (FAA).
-Model rockets that weigh 3.3 pounds (1500 grams) or less and have less than 4.4 ounces (125 grams) of propellant are exempt from flight regulation by the FAA; it does not take FAA notification or clearance to fly them anywhere in the U.S. This is explicitly stated in Federal Aviation Regulations (FAR) Chapter 101.1.
+Model rockets that weigh 3.3 pounds (1500 grams) or less and have less than 4.4 ounces (125 grams) of propellant (i.e. ARC rockets) are exempt from flight regulation by the FAA; it does not take FAA notification or clearance to fly them anywhere in the U.S. This is explicitly stated in Federal Aviation Regulations (FAR) Chapter 101.1.
 Of course, you must follow the NAR Safety Code and not fly when aircraft are nearby or might be endangered or alarmed by your flight!

 3. Launch Site.
 The launch site for the American Rocketry Challenge National Finals is about 1500 feet by 2500 feet of treeless closely-mowed grassland.
-If the winds at the Finals are light, recovery will be easy; in windy conditions (above 15 miles/hour), rockets that achieve a 45-sec duration may be a challenge.
+If the winds at the Finals are light, recovery will be easy; in windy conditions (above 15 miles/hour), rockets that achieve a 44-sec duration may be a challenge.